7 Tips for Keeping Your Spirits High

 If you don’t make time for strength and mobility exercises due to busy schedules.
 Now is the time to get back to those things that make your body feel healthy and strong.

 Do yoga.
-ASICS GEL-Kayano 30 dynamic movement that you can do anywhere, whether you’re warming up before a run or just trying to loosen up after hours in front of the computer.
+If you dont make time for dynamic movement that you can do anywhere, whether you’re warming up before a run or just trying to loosen up after hours in front of the computer.

 Find goals that you can still pursue